 If you or a loved one becomes sick, follow the practices of the day.
 Call ahead before going to a doctor, clinic or hospital and get advice on what to do.
 Western medicine treatment of coronaviruses is mostly supportive in nature and must run its course.
-Chloroquine is a medication that has powerful antiviral properties that have been shown effective against the SARS-COV, HCoV-229E in cultured cells and HCoV-OC43 in mouse studies, however, it has not shown efficacy against COVID-19.
 Tamiflu will NOT work for this.
-There are currently no specific antiviral medications known to treat COVID-19, treatment is supportive with rest, fluids, oxygen, and more intensive care if needed.
+Smoking and drinking increase the chance of pneumonia developing.
+While most treatments are mainly supportive with rest, fluids, oxygen, and more intensive care if needed, preparation is key.